XRPLF/xrpl-dev-portal/content/tx_format.md

 There are several ways a transaction's failure could become permanent:

 * If the transaction is malformed, failure is always permanent (unless the protocol changes to accept what was formerly considered an invalid transaction).
-* If the `Sequence` number of the *account* sending the transaction is higher than the `Sequence` number in the transaction, then the transaction cannot be included in any new ledger.
+* If the `Sequence` number of the *account* sending the transaction is higher (in a validated ledger) than the `Sequence` number of the transaction, then the transaction cannot be included in any new ledger.
 * If the transaction includes a `LastLedgerSequence` and a ledger with a higher sequence number is validated, the transaction cannot be included in any new ledger.

 ## Full Transaction Response List ##